dwyl/phoenix-liveview-todo-list-tutorial/README.md

 ## Why? 🤷

-`Phoenix` is already an awesome web framework that helps teams build reliable Apps & APIs fast.
+`Phoenix` is already an awesome web framework that helps teams build reliable Apps & APIs fast. <br />
 `LiveView` takes the simplicity of building realtime features to the next level of elegance and simplicity.

-`LiveView` lets us create a single a page app with a **native** (_no lag or refresh_) experience without writing a line of `JavaScript`.
+`LiveView` lets us create a slick single a page app with a **native** (_no lag or refresh_) experience without writing `JavaScript`.

 ## What? 💭